-Principals generally work 40 hours a week or more.
+Principals generally work more than 40 hours a week.
 Besides the regular school day, they often come in early or stay late for meetings.
-School events such as plays and athletic competitions sometimes bring them back to campus in the evening or on weekends.
+School events such as student activities, committee meetings, and athletic competitions sometimes bring them back to campus in the evening or on weekends.

 At larger schools, an assistant principal and other administrators assume some of the duties a principal alone might perform at a smaller institution.
 Likewise, a principal’s responsibilities can differ by whether the school is public or private.
 Public school principals must keep district, state, and federal regulations top of mind.
 Private school principals often find themselves involved in fundraising and initiatives to attract more students.